-Keyword stuffing—probably the most common SEO mistake—is another spammy technique leftover from the earlier days of SEO.
+Keyword stuffing—probably the most common SEO mistake used in content marketing—is another spammy technique leftover from the earlier days of SEO.
 While using your target keyword in the text and the Title Tag is still important, you should only use it a limited number of times throughout the body of your page.
 This is because if you use it too much Google will actually recognize this as spam and will count that as a negative indicator of your page’s user experience.

 Instead of using your keyword a million times, focus on making content that is super relevant to the topic.
 Write something that fully answers your target audience’s questions and includes relevant links to related information for further education, whether that be through external links, links to other pages on your site, or a call-to-action for inquiring about your business’s products or services.

 Possibly the most amazing part of SEO is how the data you gain from doing it can drastically change the way you do business.
 One example is Google Analytics.
 If you’ve never paid any attention to it before, the data about where your website’s readers come from, what they’re reading and how they progress through your site could flip your marketing strategy on its head.

 Another example is search trends.
 Understanding the questions people are asking on search gives you a pretty clear picture of the entire market.
 Hypothetically, let’s say you saw on Google Trends that the search volume for “organic coffee beans” was way up over last year, but search volume for “donuts and coffee” was starting to trend down.
 Note: it’s not—but by hypothetically providing this hypothetical insight to your C-suite, you might just see your company’s product line switch course.